 Absence from school

-Everyone has some time off school, but if you don’t have a good reason you could be in trouble.
+Sometimes you have to have time off school, but without a good reason you could be in trouble.

 The law says that that all children up to the age of 16 must be in education and attend school on a regular basis (this age is set to increase in the future).
 There are times when attending will be difficult or impossible – such as illness.
 But, beyond the exceptions below, if you miss school without permission, then it’s not only you who could be in trouble, but your parents or guardians too.